music-encoding/guidelines/_guidelines-v3/03-FRBR/03-FRBRrelations.md

 be encoded
 as sibling work elements to the "Ring" work element.

-{% include plainExample.html example="./v3/examples/FRBR/FRBR-sample087.xml" valid="true" %}
+{% include plainExample.html example="examples/FRBR/FRBR-sample087.xml" valid="true" version=page.version %}

 Relations may also be used to point to external resources.
 For instance, each of the individual component works of the "Ring" could be encoded in separate files, with